-Parks Canada is committed to a system of national heritage places that recognizes and honours the historic and contemporary contributions of Indigenous peoples, their histories and cultures, as well as the special relationships Indigenous peoples have with ancestral lands and waters.
+Parks Canada is committed to a system of national heritage places that recognizes and honours the historic and contemporary contributions of Indigenous peoples, their histories and cultures, as well as the special relationships Indigenous peoples have with ancestral lands, waters and ice.

 National Day for Truth and Reconciliation

 September 30, 2021 marks the first National Day for Truth and Reconciliation and honours Survivors, their families, and Indigenous communities.
 It establishes a formal public commemoration of the tragic, painful and ongoing impact of residential schools that will remain a vital component of the reconciliation process.

 The date of September 30 builds on the grassroots momentum of Orange Shirt Day, already known as a day to remember the legacy of residential schools and to educate and raise awareness among Canadians about the residential school system and its painful and long- lasting impact on Indigenous communities.

 Residential schools were part of colonial assimilationist policies that removed Indigenous children from their communities and families.
 Orange Shirt Day and the National Day for Truth and Reconciliation are opportunities for Canadians to learn about the lasting negative impacts residential schools have left on generations of First Nations, Inuit and Métis peoples.

 - National Day for Truth and Reconciliation - Canadian Heritage